Dali Yunnan, China Travel Guide

 Always ask for permission before taking photos of individuals, especially children or people in traditional attire.
 Respect their decision if they decline.

-Embracing local customs enriches your travel experience and fosters positive connections with the community.
+Embracing local customs enriches your travel experience and fosters positive connections with residents.

 Accessibility infrastructure in Dali, and China generally, is still under development.